epwr/advent-of-code/README.md

 Rich Hickey - the creator of Clojure - is the first modern language designer I have seen who is a real designer.
 He is able to build something that is both so simple but with so much functionality that it's beautiful.
 Maybe I have a type, but I the only language designer that I would put in the same space as Hickey is McCarthy (the original designer of LISP).

+### Elegance

+How would I describe elegance?

+### Pattern Matching / Deconstruction

+See pg.
+206 of notebook.

 ### Concurrency